 The museum is housed in Old Fire Station #30, one of the oldest segregated fire stations in Los Angeles.
 Currently celebrating its 20th anniversary, it is the first and the only free standing African American Firefighter museum in the United States.
 Its major exhibits tell the story surrounding the effects of racism experienced by the African American firefighters from the 1920s to the present.
 Exhibits also show how these men and women overcame institutional racism through their work ethic and commitment to excellence while dedicating themselves to overturning legislation specific to institutional racism within the industry.

-Since its inception in 1981, the Museum Assessment Program (MAP) has helped over 4,600 small and mid-sized museums of all types strengthen operations, plan for the future and meet standards.
-MAP is a one-year process of self-assessment, institutional activities and consultative peer review.
-There are three different types of assessment: Organizational, Collections, and Community Engagement.
+Since its inception in 1981, the Museum Assessment Program (MAP) has helped over 4,600 small and mid-sized museums of all types strengthen operations, plan for the future, and meet standards.
+MAP is a one-year process of self-assessment, institutional activities, and consultative peer review.
+There are five different types of assessments: Organizational, Collections, Audience and Community Engagement, Education and Interpretation (new!), and Board Leadership (new!).
+The next application deadline is December 1, 2019.